 On dozens of the recent occasions when more than five beaked whales have stranded in a limited area over a short period of time, naval sonar tests were being conducted.
-The most dramatic of these events occurred on 18 and 19 March, 2000, when 17 cetaceans, 13 of which were beaked whales, stranded in the northern Bahamas.
-CCRC researcher Nan Hauser assisted in collecting, documenting, and necropsying these whales.
+The most dramatic of these events occurred on March 18th and 19th, 2000, when 17 cetaceans, 13 of which were beaked whales, stranded in the northern Bahamas.
+Nan Hauser assisted in collecting, documenting, and necropsying these whales.
 Several of the beaked whales’ heads were flown to Massachusetts Eye and Ear Hospital in Boston, Massachusetts, where Dr. Darlene Ketten (whale acoustic specialist) ran them through CT scanning machines.
 Ketten’s examination revealed unmistakable evidence of acoustic trauma.

-Darlene Ketten visited the Cook Islands on July 27th 2009 to work with me on 2 beaked whale heads that were in my freezer in Takuvaine Valley.
+Darlene Ketten visited the Cook Islands on July 27th, 2009 to work with us on 2 beaked whale heads that were in Nan's freezer in Takuvaine Valley.
 We analysed the heads and conducted necropsies.
-In October 2009, I sent ears, eyes, brains, and mandibular fat to Woods Hole Oceanographic Institute to be CT scanned.
-The results will be on display at the Whale and Wildlife Center.
+In October 2009, Nan sent ears, eyes, brains, and mandibular fat to Woods Hole Oceanographic Institute to be CT scanned.
+The results will be on display at the Whale and Wildlife Centre.

 A pattern of dolphins [aPOD] - the seascape genetics of island populations in protected and unprotected habitats of Oceania.